WICG/nav-speculation/browsing-context.md

 Envisioned usage is as follows:

-TODO: This example would likely want to use `document.prerendering` - do we have a example that demonstrates the need for additional granularity?
+TODO: This example would likely want to use `document.prerendering` - even with `document.prerendering`, additional loading-mode information may still be useful for specialized cases where fetching may need to depend on the exact loading mode, can we find any examples/use cases? `document.prerendering` will likely cover the most common use cases without getting into the level of granularity of fetching restrictions.

 ```js
 function afterPrerendering() {